mcalla314/tkintertoy/docs/tutorial.rst

 standalone application, they were stumped with the complexity of programming a GUI, even a simple one like *Tkinter*.
 So I developed an easy to use GUI library that made it much simpler for their applications.
 This was posted on PIPY as *EzDialog*.
-Over the last several months I took some of the original ideas in EzDialog and developed Tkintertoy, which is even easier to use, but more powerful as well.
+Over the first months of 2019 I took some of the original ideas in EzDialog and developed Tkintertoy, which is even easier to use, but more powerful as well.
+Since that time, I have been teaching local and uploaded a series of narrated Powerpoint slide of those seminars using Tkintertoy in the development of easy applications.
+As result, I have fixed a few minor bugs, improved the documentation, and added some methods for version 1.2.

 Tkintertoy creates Windows which contain widgets.
 Almost every *tk* or *ttk* widget is supported and a few combined widgets are included.
 Most widgets